arduino/docs-content/content/tutorials/generic/micropython-installation/micropython-installation.md

 ## Arduino Portenta H7

 To install MicroPython on the Portenta H7 you will need to install the corresponding core which in turn installs the required command line tool.
-For now, wait with the new Arduino Lab for MicroPython, instead open the usual Arduino IDE and navigate to the boards manager.
+Open Arduino IDE (not Arduino Lab for MicroPython) and navigate to the boards manager.
 Search for "Portenta H7", and make sure you have the latest version of the core installed.

 ![Installing the Portenta core](assets/boardmanager-portenta.png)